nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Extension**

-1a.
-There are no actions to undo.
+* There are no actions to undo.

-> 1a1.
-Program returns error message, saying that no action was executed since startup of task manager<br>
+> * Program returns error message, saying that no action was executed since startup of task manager<br>
   Use case ends.

 {More to be added}

 ## Appendix C : Non Functional Requirements

-1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
+* Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
-2. Should work on a desktop without network/Internet connection.
+* Should work on a desktop without network/Internet connection.
-3. Should work stand-alone.
+* Should work stand-alone.
-4. Should not use relational databases.
+* Should not use relational databases.
-5. Should work without requiring an installer.
+* Should work without requiring an installer.
-6. Should come with automated unit tests and open source code.
+* Should come with automated unit tests and open source code.
-7. Should favor DOS style commands over Unix-style commands.
+* Should favor DOS style commands over Unix-style commands.
-8. Should react to every command within 0.5 seconds.
+* Should react to every command within 0.5 seconds.
-9. Should be able to create tasks as far into the future as the user requires.
+* Should be able to create tasks as far into the future as the user requires.
-10. Should have intuitive commands for users.
+* Should have intuitive commands for users.
-11. Should store data in a human editable file
+* Should store data in a human editable file.

 {More to be added}